 As I drive my new car, I realize that this is the right decision for me.
 Two weeks ago, I drove Bertha home for winter break.
 I heard a strange rattling noise coming from the hood of my car.
-I was at the point where I knew I needed a new car, but wasn’t planning on upgrading my car until May 2017 after I graduate college.
+I was at the point where I knew I needed a new car but wasn’t planning on upgrading my car until next May after I graduate college.
 However, I decided that I wasn’t willing to put hundreds of dollars into a car that would be replaced soon.

 I’m grateful to have been able to drive Bertha.
 I now have experience in driving a bigger vehicle so moving to a smaller car makes it easier to drive.
-It’s going to be sucky to have a car payment, but my car needed so many repairs that I just couldn’t afford anymore.
+It’s going to be sucky to have a car payment, but my car needed so many repairs that I just couldn’t afford it anymore.
 I cannot wait for all the new memories to be had in my car.
-So it’s time to welcome Ripley Rey, into my life.
+It’s time to welcome Ripley Rey, into my life.
 She’s a beauty.